This miniseries is a layman’s explanation of the causes of Climate Change and its effects upon Global Warming.

-Cycles of global warming and cooling happen about once every 100,000 years or so according to ice core samples from Antarctica.
-These ice core samples go as far back as 400,000 years but more recent samples are as old as 1.5 Million years.
-Carbon and other dating techniques date the ice samples as well as the levels of CO2 frozen into the ice core samples giving a good record of CO2 concentrations at different levels in the ice samples.
-There is no doubt about the conclusions based on these ice core sample as well as other independent sedentary rock samples and ancient wood tree rings dating back about 8,000 years and other data that our current rise in CO2 levels is an anomaly from anthropogenic emissions.
-And the record high levels of CO2 currently in our atmosphere exceeding 400 ppm have no equal in more than half a million years.
+Cycles of global warming and cooling happen about once every 80,000 years or so according to ice core samples from Antarctica.
+These ice core samples go as far back as 800,000 years.
+Carbon and other dating techniques date the ice samples as well as the levels of CO2 frozen into the ice core samples giving a good record of CO2 concentrations at different depths in the ice samples.
+There is no doubt about the conclusions based on these ice core sample as well as other independent sedentary rock samples and ancient wood tree rings and petrified forest and other data that our current rise in CO2 levels is an anomaly from anthropogenic emissions.
+And the record high levels of CO2 currently in our atmosphere exceeding 400 ppm have no equal in more than 800,000 years.
 There is an overwhelming amount of scientific data from many different sources that correlate well to the rapid and unprecedented rise in worldwide CO2 levels being attributed to man.
 The data is so overwhelmingly and consistently convincing to more than 95% of scientists worldwide.

-All this alarming rise in CO2 levels have scientist worried all over the world.
+All this alarming rise in CO2 levels have scientist very worried around the world.
 Scientists from hundreds of countries around the world agree that we have a very serious problem of enormous proportions that must be addressed scientifically, socially, morally, economically, and politically by all nations, especially industrialized countries.
 It is imperative that carbon emissions be greatly reduced.
 Even the Pope is addressing this as a moral issue so grave is it.
 The consequences of Climate Change will be dealt with later in this miniseries.